This post may contain affiliate links. Please see my disclosure policy.

 - Strain curd through a fine mesh sieve into a bowl.
 If making ahead, press a piece of plastic directly on the surface and chill until ready to use.

-- Preheat oven to 350°F and spoon cranberry curd into walnut pie crust.
+- Preheat oven to 350°F and spoon cranberry curd into pie crust.
 Bake for 10 minutes, until the filling is set.
 Cool pie completely in pan on wire rack, then cover and chill in the refrigerator for 2 hours (or overnight).

 - Transfer mixer bowl to stand mixer fitted with wire whip attachment.
 Starting on low and increasing to medium-high speed, whisk for 8 to 10 minutes, until the mixture is fluffy and glossy, forms stiff peaks, and the mixer bowl is cool to the touch.